 - Cheesecloth or fine mesh screen

-- Combine two cups of honey and herbs in your pan and heat over low heat until all of the honey is warmed.
-Note: Be sure that it does not come to a boil.
-(Boiling honey compromises both the flavor and health benefits).
+- Step 1 Combine two cups of honey and herbs in your pan and heat over extremely low heat until all of the honey is warmed.
+Keep in a warm location for up to 40 minutes.
+(We often use the “warm” feature on our slow cooker with a 40 minute timer.)
+Note: If warming on the stove, be SURE your honey does not come to a boil.
+Boiling honey compromises both the flavor and health benefits.

-- Strain the honey through a fine mesh sieve and/or cheesecloth into your clean glass jar.
-(You might want to staring into a wider-mouth measuring cup first to reduce mess.)
+- Step 3 Strain the honey through a fine mesh sieve and/or cheesecloth into your clean glass jar.
+(You might want to strain into a wider-mouth measuring cup first to reduce mess.)

-- Add whole, dried thyme sprigs to the jar for decoration, if desired.
+- Step 5 Add whole, dried herb sprigs to the jar for decoration, if desired.

-- Label your jars and store in a cool, dark place away from direct sunlight.
+- Step 6 Label your jars and store in a cool, dark place.